Know all about Iolite history, origin, prices, quality, and color, and all the information is written by a Graduate

 Iolite qualities and cuttings–

-Iolite has two features – A violet hue derived from presence of iron and its Pleochroism optical property which can be seen easily by the eyes with no need of any magnifying loop.
-It is blue-gray, blue-purple and dark blue and somewhere colorless, which shows when you see it from different sides.
-We explained in our Tanzanite product page about the cutter’s challenge and when he/she cuts this stone, its the same way.
-The cutter tries their best to cut in a way that the grayish, yellowish, colorless and brownish hues don’t show through the crown or face.
+Iolite has two features – A violet hue derived from the presence of iron and its Pleochroism optical property which can be seen easily by the eyes with no need of any magnifying loop.
+It is blue-gray, blue-purple, and dark blue, and somewhere colorless, which shows when you see it from different sides.
+We explained in our Tanzanite product page about the cutter’s challenge and when he/she cuts this stone, it’s the same way.
+The cutter tries their best to cut in a way that the grayish, yellowish, colorless, and brownish hues don’t show through the crown or face.
 When you see a rough of Iolite as above, then it is very difficult to analyze the side for the best color and only experts know this.
 We have an 18 years experienced team for this Iolite gemstone cutting job.

 When we talk about the treatment then Iolite is a completely natural stone without any enhancement.
-Iolite is mined in Mozambique, India, Sri Lanka and Brazil and other countries.
-A cordierite is typically an opaque gemstone and this quality is used in cabochons, while fine gem-quality Iolite comes in a transparent to a translucent quality.
-The cutting of Faceted Iolite Gemstones matters a lot, if its a shallow cut then it shows “window” and a deep cut reduces the transparency, so it should be cut perfectly in order to get a perfect transparency and color.
+Iolite is mined in Mozambique, India, Sri Lanka, and Brazil, and other countries.
+Cordierite is typically an opaque gemstone and this quality is used in cabochons, while fine gem-quality Iolite comes in a transparent to a translucent quality.
+The cutting of Faceted Iolite Gemstones matters a lot, if it’s a shallow cut then it shows “window” and a deep cut reduces the transparency, so it should be cut perfectly in order to get perfect transparency and color.

-It has been a little difficult task for a normal person to distinguish among Tanzanite, Iolite and the other transparent blue stones.
+It has been a little difficult task for a normal person to distinguish between Tanzanite, Iolite, and the other transparent blue stones.
 There is a simple trick, when you rotate Iolite then it gives a grey to colorless tint/hue.
-On the other hand Tanzanite gives a purple hue when you rotate it.
+On the other hand, Tanzanite gives a purple hue when you rotate it.

 Iolite cuts and cabochons stones –